Differentially Private Adaptation of Diffusion Models via Noisy Aggregated Embeddings: Introduction

-Our experimental results underscore the practicality and effectiveness of the proposed differentially private embedding-based adaptation methods, with Textual Inversion (TI) proving particularly robust for preserving stylistic fidelity even under privacy constraints.
-In applying our approach to two distinct datasets--a private collection of artworks by {\eve} and pictograms from the Paris 2024 Olympics~\cite{Paris2024Pictograms}--we demonstrate that differentially private TI can successfully capture nuanced stylistic elements while maintaining privacy guarantees.
-Our findings reveal a trade-off between privacy levels (determined by the DP parameter $\varepsilon$) and image quality, where lower $\varepsilon$ values yield diminished stylistic fidelity, yet still preserve the target style under moderate noise.
-Furthermore, subsampling offers an effective means of improving privacy resilience by controlling sensitivity to individual data points, significantly mitigating the impact of added noise on image quality.
-Ultimately, our approach provides a versatile framework for privacy-preserving model adaptation, enabling diffusion models to generalize effectively to novel styles and domains without risking exposure of sensitive data points.
+Our experiments demonstrate the effectiveness of DPAgg-TI, showing that TI remains robust in preserving stylistic fidelity even under privacy constraints (Figure~\ref{fig:one}).
+Applying our method to a private artwork collection by {\eve} and Paris 2024 Olympics pictograms~\cite{Paris2024Pictograms}, we show that DPAgg-TI captures nuanced stylistic elements while ensuring privacy.
+We observe a trade-off between privacy (controlled by DP parameter $\varepsilon$) and image quality: lower $\varepsilon$ reduces fidelity but maintains the target style under moderate noise.
+Subsampling further amplifies privacy by reducing sensitivity to individual data points, mitigating noise impact on image quality.
+This framework enables privacy-preserving adaptation of diffusion models to new styles and domains while protecting sensitive data.

+Our contributions can be summarized as follows: \begin{itemize} \item We propose DPAgg-TI that ensures privacy by learning separate embeddings for individual images and aggregating them into a noisy centroid. \item Our approach enables style adaptation without extensive model updates, reducing computational overhead while preserving privacy. \item We analyze the trade-off between privacy and image quality, showing that moderate noise maintains stylistic fidelity while protecting sensitive data. \item We validate our method on diverse datasets, demonstrating its effectiveness in capturing stylistic elements under privacy constraints. \end{itemize}